 - It trains you to sing wide intervals comfortably

 - It helps in correcting vocal faults

 - It influences effective breath control

-- It helps making your speech organs more flexible
+- It helps make your speech organs more flexible

 - It widens your vocal range

-- It helps you in controlling the volume as the context of presentation demands
+- It helps you in controlling the volume as the context of the presentation demands

 - It helps in enhancing your Vowel pronunciation